-2. In another shell window in which you're logged in as root, place the call and request additional information from PPP by typing connectionname: Network is unreachable
+2. In another shell window in which you're logged in as root, place the call and request additional information from PPP by typing

 The window in which you started isdnstat shows the progress of ISDN, and the window in which you typed the ppp command gives you information about PPP.